wcDogg/knottyearth/cylindrical/knot-vs-interweave.md

 Technically, a single-strand **knot** tied with multiple **passes** is different than an **interweave** tied with multiple **strands**.

 For tyers, the distinction is mostly academic.
-Mathematically, a 1-strand knot with 2 passes is the same as a 2-strand interweave - it has the same number of bights, parts, columns, rows, crossings, and facets.
+Mathematically, a 1-strand knot with 2 passes is the same as a 2-strand interweave of the same pattern - it has the same number of bights, parts, columns, rows, crossings, and facets.

 The only difference between a knot and interweave is if the pattern is completed as a single path or as multiple paths.